Discover the beauty of the Arctic wilderness from Svalbard on tall ship Noorderlicht // Reade Swan.

-Spend the morning exploring ashore on Midterhuken where there is the most fantastic view of the mountain ridge of Spitsbergen.
+Spend the morning exploring ashore on Midterhuken where there are fantastic views of the mountain ridge of Spitsbergen.
 The tundra is a great place to spot arctic foxes, herds of reindeer and even Polar Bears if you’re lucky!

-Once back onboard, Noorderlicht // Reade Swan will set the sails and continue her journey to the bay of Fleur de Lyshamna where we will once again explore ashore.
-Kvitfiskstranda – ‘white whale beach’ is where we can find a whaling station built by the same Svendsen.
+Once back onboard, Noorderlicht // Reade Swan will set the sails and continue her journey to the bay of Fleur de Lyshamna.
+This stretch is another good opportunity for some whale watching and Kvitfiskstranda – ‘white whale beach’ is where you can find a whaling station built by Svendsen.

 Day 5: History in the Recherchefjord

 Recherchefjord is teeming with history and evidence of coal mining and whaling dating back to the 17th century.
 Remains from these periods can be seen here at several locations and are fascinating to explore before sailing into Isfjord and anchoring for the night.

 Day 6: Ghost Town in Soviet-style: Barentsburg

-In the morning we will visit the town named after Willem Barents.
-The name Barentsburg was given in 1924 by the Dutch Spitsbergen Company to the then Dutch mining settlement.
+Explore the historic mining town of Barentsburg.
 In 1926 the mining town was taken over by the Russians, after which it grew into a town of miners with more than 1000 inhabitants.
 Today there are still about 400 people of mainly Russian or Ukrainian descent.
-There is a life-size bust of Lenin in the middle of the town, billboards with photos of workers and modernist Soviet buildings.

 Day 7: Sailing towards Longyearbyen